5 October, 2015

 Water One and half cup

 In a mug take a teaspoon of sugar.
 Pour the tea into the mug through a sieve.
-Garnish with a Cinnamon stick and serve piping hot.
+Garnish with the Cinnamon stick and serve piping hot.

 Take away the cinnamon stick before drinking.